rokath/trice/docs/Common.md

 as you like where ```12345``` is an as ID generated 20-bit (15-bit for short trices) random (upward|downward also possible) number not used so far.
 This is valid for the recommended **flex[L]** encoding.
 It supports more than 1 Million different trice IDs.
 Automatically the ID is added to an [ID list](https://github.com/rokath/trice/blob/master/til.json) together with the appropriate format string information.
 The TRICE`8_3` means 3 bytes as parameters in this example and allows efficient code and a compile time check.
 From v0.26.0 on variadic macros supported.
 Per default the macro name `TRICE8` is not changed for a slightly more readable code.
 If you wish a compile time parameter count check use `-addParamCount` to the update command line to convert a `TRICE8` into a `TRICE8_3` in te above example.
-Legacy code with valid IDs is not modified (You can use subcommand `zeroSourceTreeIds` to go around that.)
+Legacy code with valid IDs is not modified (You can use sub-command `zeroSourceTreeIds` to go around that.)

 *The total amount of data is currently limitated to 8 parameters for TRICE8 or 4 parameters for TRICE16 and TRICE32 and two parameters for TRICE64, but this is easy to extend if needed.*